snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 }
 {% endhighlight %}

+You will have to set this cookie yourself, on a domain which the Scala Stream Collector can read.

 <h3 id="root">2.2 Customize the response from the root route</h3>

 It is now possible to customize what is sent back when hitting the `/` route of the Scala Stream